glasklart/hd/README.md

 **If your request does not meet our requirements, it _will be closed_.**

-If the icon has not already been requested, enter an issue title with only the name of the application such as:
+If the icon has not already been requested, enter an issue title with **only** the name of the application, such as:

     Find My Friends

-Do not enter anything like the following
+Do not enter anything like the following:

   * `Requesting Find Friends!!!!1!!`
   * `ZOMG I would <3 you forEVAH if you did this one! :)`